Albuquerque Probation Violation Lawyers

 - You violate any curfews currently in place

 Probation is essentially a “get out of jail free” card that the judge gives you in exchange for serving time in jail or prison.
 You work hard to ensure that you do not suffer the consequences by abiding by the rules, but sometimes things happen which are out of your control.
-A skilled Albuquerque criminal defense lawyer will be able to analyze your case to determine whether you have a compelling argument for your probation violation.
+A skilled criminal defense lawyer in Albuquerque will be able to analyze your case to determine whether you have a compelling argument for your probation violation.

 Consequences of Probation Violation

 If you violate the terms of your probation, you often face jail time, drug tests, additional probation, or an additional charge in your sentencing.
-You do not want to face these types of charges over something small that you did not comply with, so it is worthwhile to consult an experienced probation violation lawyer if you find yourself in a situation that involves this type of violation.
+You do not want to face these types of charges over something small that you did not comply with, so it is worthwhile to consult an experienced probation violation law firm if you find yourself in a situation that involves this type of violation.

 Frequently Asked Questions (FAQs)